 New Times, San Luis Obispo, CA

-- I have been a full-time staff writer at New Times since May 2013.
+- I was a full-time staff writer at New Times from May 2013 until May 2015.
 New Times is the “alt-weekly” paper for California’s Central Coast, covering the entirety of San Luis Obispo County and serving its roughly 270,000 residents.
-Here are a few of the best articles I’ve written at New Times:
+Here are a few of the best articles I wrote while at New Times:

 - “Spoilsports“—March 6, 2014.
 An investigative article examining a flurry of violent incidents and allegations involving Cal Poly (local university) athletes.
 Also, see the follow-up story I wrote in October 2014—”August And Everything After“—after everything took an unexpected, felonious turn.